By Mark Henderson and Rachel Preston Prinz

 The documented trail alignment circumnavigates steep descents

-into the heads of drainages descending through the Dominguez Rim to the Gunnison River cut by ascending the less
+into the heads of drainages descending through the Dominguez Rim to the Gunnison River

 Contibuting Site 1 – West of Alkalai Creek.
 Starting at the high voltage powerline at